AntennaPod/antennapod.github.io/_i18n/en/documentation/general/donate.md

-Thank you for considering a donation.
-The current developers decided to not accept donations.
-If you have some time to spare, we would warmly welcome your [involvement in our community](/contribute).
+Thank you for considering to contribute!
+We would warmly welcome your [involvement in our community](/contribute).
+There's many ways you can help us, and they don't need to involve spending money!
+But if you can't contribute time or talent, you can also make a donation.